kw7oe/kw7oe.github.io/content/posts/gen-server.md

 - Handling system messages
 - Handling timeout

 The edge cases handled by GenServer worth writing another separate posts.
-In the "Designing for Scalability with Erlang/OTP" book _(at the end of Chapter 3)_, the authors did layout more detailed flow on some of the edge cases that GenServer handle for us.
+If you would like to know more, there is this [article][11] by DockYard that talk about how GenServer handle some of the concurrent conditions and edge cases.
+More details is also layout at the end of Chapter 3 of ["Designing for Scalability with Erlang/OTP"][12].

+---
+I only learn about how OTP behaviour is designed to extract common and business logic behaviour and the edge cases in implementing your own GenServer after reading the book ["Designing for Scalability with Erlang/OTP"][12].

+---

 # When you should and shouldn't use GenServer?

-Coming from a Ruby/Rails background, when I first know about GenServer, I have no idea on how I can use that in my application, especially a web application.
+Coming from a Ruby/Rails background, when I first know about GenServer, I have no idea on how I can use that in my application, especially in a web application.

-It's a cool new amazing concept, but how can I utilize it?
+It's a cool new amazing concept for me,

+> but how can I utilize it?

  That often came up to my mind when I first starting to learn Elixir.

-Let's focus on when we shouldn't use GenServer behaviour.
+ Before we talk about when i think it's a good time to use GenServer, let's focus on when we _shouldn't use_ GenServer.

-## When you shouldn't use GenServer
+## When you _shouldn't use_ GenServer

-If you have read through the [documentation of GenServer][0], you might come across this:
+If you have read through the [Elixir documentation of GenServer][0], you might come across this:

 > A GenServer, or a process in general, must be used to model runtime characteristics of your system.